Webinar: Sevil Sümer on Transitional Academic Citizenship

 Other webinars in this series

-- November 25, 3pm-4pm CET: Charlotte Morris (University of Sussex) - "'You just have to learn to play the game': Regret, resentment, resignation and responsibility in narratives of academic precarity"
+- November 25, 3pm-4pm CET: Charlotte Morris (University of Portsmouth) - "'You just have to learn to play the game': Regret, resentment, resignation and responsibility in narratives of academic precarity"

 - December 2, 12.30pm-1.30pm CET: Oili-Helena Ylijoki (Tampere University) - "Affects, gender and precarity in academic work"